qmk/qmk_firmware/keyboards/anne_pro/README.md

 Hardware Supported: Anne Pro (this means no support for the _Anne Pro 2_) Hardware Availability: Discontinued, [possible vendors](https://www.reddit.com/r/AnnePro/wiki/vendors)

-Make sure you check out the correct branch for this keyboard!
+Make sure you check out the correct branch for this keyboard and initialize the submodules!

     git checkout anne_pro

-Before building the firmware for this keyboard submodules have to be loaded and a patch has to be applied:

     make git-submodule
-    ./keyboards/anne_pro/apply_patch.sh

 Make example for this keyboard (after setting up your build environment):